metafizzy/isotope/.github/contributing.md

 ## Pull requests

 Contributions are welcome!

-Please note: your code may be used as part of a commercial product if merged.
+Your code may be used as part of a commercial product if merged.
 Be clear about what license applies to your patch.
 [The MIT license](http://choosealicense.com/licenses/mit/) or [public domain unlicense](http://choosealicense.com/licenses/unlicense/) are permissive, and allow integration of your patch into Isotope as part of a commercial product.

+Do not edit `dist/` files.
+I'll update these after your PR has been merged.

 ### Development setup / Sandbox